-By default, Details Screens, Add Screens, Edit Screens, and Form Screens open in overlays in Pages.
+By default, Details Screen opens in Current, and Edit Screen opens in overlays in Pages.
 But you can change this behavior.

 Whether your action is Show Details, Show Form Screen, or Show Edit Screen – in the action configuration, you'll see four options for the ‘Target': Current, Main, Small overlay, and Large overlay.